ashleynilo/fprime/docs/documentation/user-manual/framework/baremetal-multicore.md

 ## Thread Virtualization

-!!! note
+> [!NOTE]
-    This is an experimental technology with respect to F´.
+> This is an experimental technology with respect to F´.
 Care to understand its implementation should be taken before using it in a production/flight context.

 Some systems, even baremetal systems, require the use of **Active Components**.
 Many of the `Svc` components are by design active components.
 It is impractical to assume that all projects can, at the moment of conception, discard all